whatthefoxsay0/Foximal2/README.md

 # Foximal2
 A Javascript library for big Numbers.
 Better than Foximal

+This library has a max Value of 10^^1.8e308 or 1F1.8e308 therefore the same as break_eternity.js

 This Javascript library is inspired from bignum librarys like:
 * [break_eternity.js](https://github.com/Patashu/break_eternity.js) by Patashu - 10^^1.8e308
 * [ExpantaNum.js](https://github.com/Naruyoko/ExpantaNum.js) by Naruyoko - {10,9e15,1,2}